To our valued residents:

 Fort Bend County Municipal Utility District Number 25 has evolved from a single, small subdivision

 to our current service base of Summerfield, Park Pointe, Stratford Park, Orchard Lakes Estates,

-Chelsea Harbour, Pheasant Creek, Oak Lake Court, Old Orchard, and The Cloisters subdivisions,
+Chelsea Harbour, Pheasant Creek, Oak Lake Court, Old Orchard, Windsor Estates, The Cloisters subdivisions,

 Landmark Phase I and II as well as Parkside apartment complexes, Safari Ranch, two schools and

 several commercial establishments.
 New home construction and new lot development has occurred

 at a rate comparable to larger master-planned communities.
 Out-of-district sewer and/or water